-6.1.
+6.3.
 Ideation and Early Prototyping Module

 Five students completed the ideation and early prototyping module.
-Each completed module was assessed against the rubric and found to be of sufficient detail and quality to be worthy of an Ideation and Early Prototyping Badge.
+These were assessed against the rubric and all were found to be of sufficient detail and quality to be worthy of an Ideation and Early Prototyping Badge.
 They reported encountering an average of 7 new ideation methods on theDesignExchange that they had not known previously (min = 3, max = 13).
-It is notable that all five submissions referenced the value of various ideation methods as a tool for enabling design understanding beyond the individual designer.
-This broader external understanding could be among the members of the student's project team, as noted by one student who said of brainwriting, "Since our team is prone to either the loudest people talking or the more task-conscious people, this way we can make sure everyone participates."
-This understanding also extended to their project's larger market of users.
+A common theme was found across the completed modules with respect to the types of ideation methods students found interesting or might be valuable in the future, and how those methods might apply to their own projects.
+All five submissions referenced the value of various ideation methods as a tool for enabling design understanding beyond the individual designer.
+This broader external understanding could be among the student's project team, as noted by one student who said of brainwriting, "Since our team is prone to either the loudest people talking or the more task-conscious people, this way we can make sure everyone participates."
+This understanding could also extend to their project's larger market of users.
 A student said that brainwriting "seems like it would be an effective way to bridge the gap between different cultures as well," while another one states, "we've been taking a very narrow approach to our project, without considering the impact our concepts can make on a global scale....
 I think Forced Analogy would have taken us outside of the box, as well, since we kept thinking of daily items very literally."
-Similarly, the students discussed their thoughts on early prototyping methods, and the underlying theme was once again that of using methods to guide the team, not just an individual, to better outcomes by reaching and connecting with users.
-In particular, one student noted that prototypes are valuable because they "better allow our group to get a sense of what direction we are trying to pursue (such as the Create Frameworks method) and ... the physical products we can have to engage potential customers..."
+Similarly, the student discussed their thoughts on early prototyping methods, and the underlying theme here again was that of using methods to guide the team, not just an individual, to better outcomes by reaching connecting with users.
+In particular, the student noted that prototypes are valuable because they would "better allow our group to get a sense of what direction we are trying to pursue (such as the Create Frameworks method) and the second being the physical products we can have to engage potential customers..."